asundheim/Slippi.NET/README.md

 Restore and build `Slippi.NET.sln` from the root of the project.

 Currently all projects target .NET 8+ to make use of the latest `Span` improvements to the standard library.
+You will also need a native MSVC toolchain to build the `DolphinENet` project.

 ## Tests
 The `Slippi.NET.Tests` contains all unit tests for the project.
 All tests have been ported from `slippi-js`.